LiteLDev/LeviLamina/docs/install/install_windows.md

 - [Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022](https://aka.ms/vs/17/release/vc_redist.x64.exe)

-Since LeviLamina is not compatible with the previous LeviLamina 2, you need to uninstall LeviLamina 2 before installing LeviLamina.
+Since LeviLamina is not compatible with the previous LiteLoaderBDS 2, you need to uninstall LiteLoaderBDS 2 before installing LeviLamina.

 ## Installation Methods